ervandew/eclim/doc/content/vim/project.rst

   simply writing the file in the usual Vim manner (:w).
 The format of the buffer is in the standard properties file format as supported by java, so all the same rules apply when editing.
-You can refer to the :ref:`settings <vim/settings>` documentation for a description of the available settings.
+You can refer to the :doc:`settings </vim/settings>` documentation for a description of the available settings.

 .. _\:ProjectDelete: